mdx-js/mdx/docs/advanced/components.md

 # Components

-The MDX core library accepts a string and exports a JSX string.
+The MDX core library accepts a string and exports a JSX string that represents a component (via [code generation][code-generation]).
 It uses a [custom pragma](/blog/custom-pragma) which customizes the rendering of elements in Markdown and JSX.